tanmoysrt/kodex/README.md

 2. Open `Kodex Settings` from Desk Awesome bar
 3. Put the Judge0 endpoint and Judge0 Authentication Token
 4. Now, you can create questions and add them to the examination
+5. After that you can invite candidates for examination

 #### License